We Fix Gyno.

 Do I Have Gynecomastia?

 The answer to this question is a simple visual inspection of your body.
 The normal male chest has a thin layer of tissue with small, flat areolas.
 If your chest has fullness, puffy nipples and abnormally wide areolas you most certainly have gynecomastia.
 It is the appearance of your chest — it looks more round and feminine than normal.
 Your nipples stick out particularly when wearing certain shirts.
-If you have any question about whether or not you have gynecomastia simply submit a Virtual Consultation from Home and I’ll get back to you in a jiffy.
+If you have any question about whether or not you have gynecomastia simply submit a Online Consultation from Home and I’ll get back to you in a jiffy.

 How Is Gynecomastia Fixed?